lighting8282/KAR-Poptracker/README.md

 1. Start your Archipelago server and game as normal
 2. In PopTracker, click the **AP** button → connect with your host, slot, and password
 3. Items and locations will populate automatically
-4. Progression categories (TA/FR/etc.) auto-toggle based on your YAML options
+4. Certain options like Deathlink, Trap link, energy link, etc will automatically turn on based on YAML options.

 ## Requirements

 - **PopTracker** 0.25+ (tested on 0.33.0)
 - **Kirby Air Ride** GameCube ROM (NTSC version) (Legal ROM needed)
-- The [Kirby Air Ride Archipelago world](https://github.com/Decompacted/kirby-air-ride-archipelago) installed in your AP setup
+- The [Kirby Air Ride Archipelago world][https://github.com/DeDeDeK/KARchipelago/releases/tag/v0.6.0] installed in your AP setup
 - Dolphin emulator + the AP Dolphin client (for autotracking)

 ## Layout